 Bench and floor scales

 A small bench or floor scale can adequately weigh individual servings of hay for one or two animals.
 While they can't be used to weigh a bale, they can be used to measure food portions.
-The stainless steel pan on IP67-rated washdown scales makes clean-up easy.
+The stainless steel pan and high IP-rating on instruments such as the Aqua Washdown Scale or the Warrior Washdown Scale makes clean-up easy.

 To measure large batches, a wide, low-profile platform can be paired with an indicator.
 Platforms with ramps allow hay bales to be rolled onto them for fast, simple measurement.
 Platforms come in many different sizes, capacities and surfaces (such as diamond-plate textured or stainless steel).
 They're designed to be sturdy enough to handle daily rigorous weighing.